haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![Chained scenario](images/chained.png)

 In the chained scenario, we initially have three fully-connected servers where B is the leader.
-B and C disconnect causing C, believing B has failed, to try and take over leadership with a higher term number.
+Then, B and C disconnect, which causes C to believe that B has failed, and try taking over leadership with a higher term number.
 Server A will adopt C’s higher term number and subsequently reject proposals from B. When A rejects B, it will include the current term number, and B will therefore get to know that it has been overtaken.
 After a while of not hearing from the new leader C, server B will timeout and the described scenario will reoccur in the reversed direction; B will call for a new election with an even higher term number and regain leadership.
 This results in a livelock where the leader repeatedly changes.
 The servers have inconsistent views on who is alive and trigger new terms as soon as the leader is suspected to have failed.

 **Key insight:** Gossiping the identity of the current leader can cause liveness issues if servers have inconsistent views on who is alive.

 ## How OmniPaxos Addresses These Scenarios

-OmniPaxos is the only SMR protocol that addresses all these scenarios.
-OmniPaxos incorporates the novel concept of quorum-connectivity into the leader election process, which helps to address the three key insights gained from the different scenarios.
-Furthermore, Omni-Paxos also completely separates the logic and state for leader election (liveness) from consensus (safety).
-In this way, it lowers the minimal requirements for the protocol to provide liveness which addresses the partial connectivity issues.
+In the table below, we summarise the most widely-used protocols and how they behave in the described scenarios.

 ![table](images/table.png)

+As we see, there is no protocol other than OmniPaxos that can overcome all these scenarios.
+The novelty of OmniPaxos lies in eliminating all unnecessary restrictions imposed on candidate servers, and instead focus on the only relevant requirement for becoming the leader, which is to be **quorum-connected (QC)**.
+Therefore, unlike other protocols, OmniPaxos ignores the connectivity of non-candidates, omits gossiping the identity of the current leader, and completely separates the logic and state for leader election (liveness) from replication (safety).

 Ballot Leader Election (BLE) is the leader election protocol in OmniPaxos and it provides resilience against partial connectivity by guaranteeing the election of a leader that can make progress, as long as such a candidate exists.
 In BLE, all servers periodically exchange heartbeats with one another.
-The heartbeats allow servers to know which of their peers are alive, but more importantly, if they are **quorum-connected (QC)**.
+The heartbeats allow servers to know which of their peers are alive, but more importantly, if they are quorum-connected.
 Each server include their ballot number and a flag indicating their QC status in the heartbeats.
 This allows servers to detect when the leader fails or loses its quorum-connectivity.
 Furthermore, it allows only capable servers (i.e., QC servers) to attempt an election and possibly be elected.

 ### OmniPaxos in the Quorum-Loss Scenario